Problems on Track Runners: Track runners in the shade

 \begin{theorem} Assume that $k$ runners $1,2,\ldots,k$, with constant rationally independent (thus distinct) speeds $\xi_1,\xi_2,\ldots,\xi_k$, run clockwise along a circle of length $1$, starting from arbitrary points.
 For every circular arc $A\subset C$ and for every $T>0$, there exists $t>T$ such that all runners are in $A$ at time $t$. \end{theorem} \begin{proof} Assume, as we may, that $A=[0,a]$, for some $a \in (0,1)$.
 Let $0 \leq \beta_i < 1$, be the start position of runner $i$, for $i=1,2,\ldots,k$.
 Set $\alpha_i = a/2 + 1- \beta_i$, for $i=1,2,\ldots,k$, set $\eps=a/3$, and employ Theorem~\ref{thm:K} to finish the proof. \end{proof}

-\paragraph{Remark.} It is interesting to note that Theorem~\ref{thm:no-shade} gives a negative answer regardless of how long the shaded arc is, while Theorem~\ref{thm:shade1} gives a positive answer regardless of how short the shaded arc is \emph{and} for how far in the future one desires.
+\paragraph{Remark.} It is interesting to note that Theorem~\ref{thm:no-shade} gives a negative answer to Question~\ref{q:original} regardless of how long the shaded arc is, while Theorem~\ref{thm:shade1} gives a positive answer regardless of how short the shaded arc is \emph{and} for how far in the future one desires.

 Observe that if $\xi_1,\xi_2,\ldots,\xi_k$ are rationally independent reals, then at least one $\xi_i$ must be irrational (in fact, all but at most one $\xi_i$ must be irrational).
-To obtain the conclusion of Theorem~\ref{thm:shade1} neither the condition that the speeds $\xi_1,\xi_2,\ldots,\xi_k$ are rationally independent, nor the condition that at least one $\xi_i$ is irrational are necessary.
-For instance, a condition imposed on the relative speeds suffices as it is shown in the following.
+To obtain the conclusion of Theorem~\ref{thm:shade1} neither the condition that the speeds $\xi_1,\xi_2,\ldots,\xi_k$ are rationally independent, nor the condition that at least one $\xi_i$ is irrational is necessary.
+We next show that one can incrementally choose rational speeds for the $k$ runners such that all are in the shade infinitely many times (regardless of their starting points).